Enter your salary to get a quick estimate before you start viewing properties.

 | £2,100 | £63,000 |

-The general rule of thumb is that your gross annual income should be 30 times the monthly rent.
+The 30x rule means your gross annual income should be at least 30 times the monthly rent.

 - Should I enter gross or net income?